 Looking for a treadmill to use for walking, instead of running?
 You needn't spend an arm and a leg, or waste unnecessary space storing a larger machine.
 The proof?
 The CITYSPORTS Folding Motorised Treadmill is great for walking and it'll slide under your sofa after use, ensuring it's easy to store, like many of the best cross trainers.
 While it doesn't have any handles so it should be used with caution – don't you go sprinting! – it is a total bargain and ticks every box for walkers who may not be able to spend as long as they would like outside their home.
 It also has a top speed of 6kph.

 What reviewers love

 This treadmill is praised by reviewers for its convenience size-wise.
-There are lots of comments on the treadmills sturdiness – as well as how easy it is to use thanks to the remote control that comes with.
-It's also apparently quiet when in operation, for if you are using while working or watching TV, and there are several comments on its easy to see display which sits by your feet.
+There are lots of comments on the treadmills' sturdiness – as well as how easy it is to use thanks to the remote control that comes with it.
+It's also apparently quiet when in operation, for if you are using it while working or watching TV, and there are several comments on its easy-to-see display that sits by your feet.

-This treadmill, unlike others, does not have any handles making it perfect for walking and for storing.
-It weighs 26.2kg and has a diameter of 15cm – perfect for sliding underneath a bed, a couch or for using paired with a standing desk.
-It has a 500watt motor and six speeds to choose from – ranging from one to six kilometres per hour.
-With a low-noise motor and belt, it can be used in flats, too.
+This treadmill, unlike others, does not have any handles, making it best for walking – and perfect for storing neatly.
+It weighs 26.2kg and has a diameter of 15cm, making it perfect for sliding underneath a bed, a couch, or for using paired with a standing desk.
+It has a 500watt motor and six speeds to choose from, ranging from one to six miles per hour.
+With a low-noise motor and belt, it can be used inside flats, too.
 Use its LED display to track speed, time, distance, and calories and control the machine with ease using the remote control.

 With an incline range almost double that of some of our other picks, this treadmill is perfect for replicating the feel and benefits of hill-walking or all-terrain running, and the range of 40 different programmes also helps keep things varied.
 It also has an impressive top speed of 20kph.